 In the Okanagan Valley where termites are active and widespread, it is essential to maintain an effective termite prevention and control program.
-If you own a home, talk to your termite control expert, The Bugman.
+If you own a home, talk to your termite control expert, The Bugman Pest Control.
 We can recommend methods to help protect your home from termite infestation and damage.
 Resolving your problem is our number one priority.
 If you are looking for reliable termite control services in Kelowna, Vernon, Penticton or the surrounding areas, get in touch with us.
 We will help you resolve the problem as quickly as possible.

 Western subterranean termites require soil contact for moisture and access to their main nests which are always underground—hence the name western subterranean termites.
 Colonies are often located in buried logs or dead tree roots and they frequently attack wooden building materials that offer food and protection from the sometimes brutal heat and dryness of the day.
 This is why termites construct sand tubes, to gain sheltered access to cellulose materials, often wood in our homes, that they need to feed on.
 This is why the mere mention of the word termite can strike fear into the heart of any homeowner in the Okanagan.